 ESG ratings up close

 Understanding the methodology and ESG factors utilized by a ratings provider is important.
-It can also be helpful if the output results in an easy-to-understand ratings system (see Fidelity's ESG ratings system sidebar as an example).
+It can also be helpful if the output results in an easy-to-understand ratings system.
 Providers that offer ESG ratings will have differing recommendations and opinions, where ratings methodology, scope, and coverage can and will diverge from one another.

 Many ESG data providers focus on information disclosed by companies and historical data points, rather than anticipating the future trajectory of a company's sustainability efforts.
 While this information is useful for assessing where an investment stands today, it can fail to assess where it may be heading in the future—as it relates to ESG factors.
-It is Fidelity's view that a forward-looking, fundamental analysis can provide a better assessment of how a company is incorporating a more robust ESG implementation into its business model.
+It is Fidelity's view that a forward-looking, fundamental analysis can provide a better assessment of how a company is considering sustainability risks and opportunities within its business model.

 A forward-looking analysis can be especially helpful for assessing smaller companies that lack the resources to reach the disclosure transparency of larger peers.
 It can also help identify companies that may not currently appear attractive from a sustainability perspective, but are making changes that demonstrate improvement and positive momentum, or vice versa.